Health and appearance of Michael Jackson: Demerol injections

-Shortly after Jackson's death, speculation about his use of demerol surfaced.
-Murray's legal team argued that Jackson's insomnia had been caused by demerol and therefore he had needed propofol to get to sleep.
-Medical records showed that demerol had been administered to Jackson by his dermatologist.
-An expert for the defense testified that insomnia and anxiety are side effects of demerol withdrawal.
-According to medical records, Klein had given Jackson botox and restylane to treat wrinkles and excessive perspiration.
-The expert said the demerol shots were 'stiff doses' that hadn't been needed for skin treatment injections.
+Shortly after Jackson's death, speculation about his use of Demerol surfaced.
+Murray's legal team argued that Demerol had caused Jackson's insomnia and therefore he had needed propofol to get to sleep.
+Medical records showed that Demerol had been administered to Jackson by his dermatologist.
+An expert for the defense testified that insomnia and anxiety are side effects of Demerol withdrawal.
+According to medical records, Klein had given Jackson Botox and Restylane to treat wrinkles and excessive perspiration.
+The expert said the Demerol shots were 'stiff doses' that had not been needed for skin treatment injections.

-Records presented by the defense showed that Jackson had visited Klein's clinic at least 24 times between March 12 and June 22, 2009, receiving a total amount of 6,500 mg of demerol during those visits.
-Murray said he had not known about the demerol shots.
+Records presented by the defense showed that Jackson had visited Klein's clinic at least 24 times between March 12 and June 22, 2009, receiving a total amount of 6,500 mg of Demerol during those visits.
+Murray said he had not known about the Demerol shots.
 He said Jackson told him his insomnia was caused by "his creative mind always racing".
-The expert testified he believed there was evidence that Jackson had been dependent on demerol, "possibly" addicted.
-During cross-examination he said he probably wouldn't diagnose Jackson as being addicted to demerol based strictly on the medical records.
+The expert testified he believed there was evidence that Jackson had been dependent on Demerol, "possibly" addicted.
+During cross-examination, he said he probably would not diagnose Jackson as being addicted to Demerol based strictly on the medical records.
 The witness also said he was not a board-certified addiction specialist.
 Demerol had not been found in Jackson's body at the autopsy.

-The theory established by the defense caused a discussion among experts whether propofol should be used to treat withdrawal symptoms.
+The theory established by the defense caused a discussion among experts about whether propofol should be used to treat withdrawal symptoms.

 Aftermath

 Jackson's death and the trial against Murray started a public discussion about the use and dangers of propofol.
-Media reports stated that the American Association of Nurse Anesthetics had warned hospitals three days prior to Jackson's death to restrict access to propofol because some medical professionals had become addicted to the drug.
-Propofol became known as the 'Michael Jackson Drug' among patients and many of them had reservations about it after Jackson's death.
+Media reports stated that the American Association of Nurse Anesthetists had warned hospitals three days prior to Jackson's death to restrict access to propofol because some medical professionals had become addicted to the drug.
+Propofol became known as the 'Michael Jackson Drug' among patients, and many of them had reservations about it after Jackson's death.
 These concerns decreased.

 Following Jackson's death and increasing numbers of fatalities linked to the drug, the DEA stated they would consider labelling propofol a controlled substance.
 In 2010 the agency recommended adding propofol to the List of Schedule IV drugs but it was not successful.
 In 2011, North Dakota classified propofol as a controlled substance.
 North Dakota was joined by Alabama in 2012 and Georgia in 2016.
-Also in 2011, Korea listed propofol as a psychotropic drug, making its use outside stipulated treatments illegal.
+Also in 2011, South Korea listed propofol as a psychotropic drug, making its use outside stipulated treatments illegal.

 In 2012, Missouri prison officials announced plans to use propofol for death executions.
 Pharmaceutical companies refused to provide propofol for such purposes.